ymoyao/YHHeadScrollView/README.md

 ####placeImageStr:

-It will be used when the imageUrl if useless
+You must give a imageName of your bundle, It will be used when the imageUrl if useless

 ###Optonal
 ####timeScrollInterval: --defalut:2